LiamDrew/Virt32/README.md

 One special memory segment mapped by the segment identifier 0 contains the UM machine code instructions that are currently being executed.
 The load program instruction can jump to a different point in this segment and continue executing, or can duplicate another memory segment and load it into the zero segment to be executed.

-To learn more about the Universal Machine, please read the overview of [this project](https://github.com/LiamDrew/UM-JIT), which goes into significantly more detail.
+To learn more about the Universal Machine, please read the overview of [this project](https://github.com/LiamDrew/UM-JIT), which explains the Universal Machine specification and operation in more detail.
+(The above description has been borrowed from said project).

 ### Why does our Memory Allocator make the Universal Machine faster?

 Every time the UM performs a Load Register or Store Register instruction, it needs to convert the 32-bit address it wants to store a 4 byte integer at into a 64-bit memory address where the integer will actually be stored.
-As described above,
+As described above, this requires a 32-bit to 64-bit address translation followed by a memory access at the 64-bit address.
+Doing the address translation with addition instead of a table lookup saves the host machine a few cycles when emulating these instructions.

 Saving a few cycles per instruction might not sound like much, but the Load/Store register instructions are incredibly common in many Universal Machine assembly language programs.
 Over hundreds of thousands of these instructions, the performance improvements adds up to a significant improvement; see the performance section below.